Traumatic brain injury

 How many people have traumatic brain injury?

 Unfortunately, TBI is a prevalent injury: According to the CDC, approximately 1.5 million people in the U.S. suffer from a traumatic brain injury each year, and currently more than 5.3 million people are living with disabilities caused by TBI.
+There is no “typical” person who suffers from a TBI.
+People across all generations and demographics can get a TBI.

 What are the causes of traumatic brain injury?

-A TBI is kind of an acquired brain injury (ABI).
+A TBI is a kind of an acquired brain injury (ABI).
 Some acquired brain injuries are caused by internal factors such as lack of oxygen or pressure from a tumor.
 Examples are stroke, hypoxia, or infections like meningitis or encephalitis.
-Other ABI’s are caused by external factors and are called traumatic brain injury (TBI).
-The external “mechanisms” that cause traumatic brain injury are:
+Other ABI’s are caused by external factors called traumatic brain injury (TBI).
+These external factors can include things like bullet wounds, car accidents, or a fall.
+TBIs may have similar causes to concussions, but they have more severe symptoms.
+The top causes of TBI are: falls (47%), car accidents or being struck by a car (29%), and assault, such as with a firearm (9%).

 • Open head injury – injuries from bullet wounds and other penetrating objects.